ojathelonius/let-it-fly/README.md

-# Singapor Airlines AppChallenge - Let it fly (back-end)
+# Singapore Airlines AppChallenge - Let it fly (back-end)

-This is a simple back-end for the  ["Let it fly"](https://appchallenge.singaporeair.com/en/challenges/appchallenge-2018/teams/360) entry of the Singapor Airlines AppChallenge 2018.
+This is a simple back-end for the  ["Let it fly"](https://appchallenge.singaporeair.com/en/challenges/appchallenge-2018/teams/360) entry of the Singapore Airlines AppChallenge 2018.

 The single page app that consumes it lives on https://letitfly.johanet.fr/